COVID: Germany extends lockdown until March | DW | 10.02.2021

 Germany's national disease control center last week said that the more contagious variant of the virus first observed in Britain has now been seen in most of Germany's 16 states.

-Another variant from South Africa has also been logged several times in Germany.
+Another variant from South Africa has also been reported several times in Germany.

-"Considering the virus mutations, the steps to lift the restrictions must come carefully and gradually in order to avoid risking the successful curbing of infections," Germany's top officials are expected to say, according to the draft document.
+"Considering the virus mutations, the steps to lift the restrictions must come carefully and gradually in order to avoid risking the successful curbing of infections," the draft document had stated.

-It's expected that decisions on the reopening of businesses will depend on the number of new infections in the various states and regions.

-The reopening of schools is certain to be a major point of contention.
+The reopening of schools is a major point of contention when it comes to lifting the restrictions.
 Those in favor say it would remove the burden of homeschooling from parents and ensure that underprivileged children don't fall behind.

 However, the head of the German intensive care association, DIVI, on Wednesday warned that reopening schools and kindergartens would lead to a re-emergence of virus cases.